Digital rights management: Artistic Freedom Voucher

 The Artistic Freedom Voucher (AFV) introduced by Dean Baker is a way for consumers to support "creative and artistic work".
 In this system, each consumer receives a refundable tax credit of $100 to give to any artist of creative work.
 To restrict fraud, the artists must register with the government.
 The voucher prohibits any artist that receives the benefits from copyrighting their material for a certain length of time.
 Consumers would be allowed to obtain music for a certain amount of time easily and the consumer would decide which artists receive the $100.
-The money can either be given to one artist or to many, the distribution is up to the consumer.
+The money can either be given to one artist or to many, and this distribution is up to the consumer.